-No.23 High Street was the famous Highworth Post Office run by Mrs Mabel Stranks.
-The layout of the Post Office that the Auxiliers would have discovered consisted of The Main Counter, the Sorting Office and a Switchboard room.
+Number 23, High Street, Highworth was the famous Highworth Post Office run by Mrs Mabel Stranks.
+The layout of the Post Office that the Auxiliers would have discovered consisted of the main counter, the sorting office and a switchboard room.
 There was a 100-line manual switchboard used to call the number Highworth 85 to reach Coleshill GHQ.

 Recently the building has been completely refurbished, with the ground floor layout basically the same arranged for commercial purposes and the first floor residential.
-The new owner kindly gave C.A.R.T. permission to put up a display board in the central hallway explaining the historic link with Auxiliary Units.
-Pictures of the unveiling are shown below with our own Bill Ashby, and BBC Points West coverage can be seen here:
+The owner kindly gave CART permission to put up a display board in 2013 in the central hallway explaining the historic link with Auxiliary Units.
+Pictures of the unveiling are shown below with our own Bill Ashby, and TV coverage can be seen here:

 |Coleshill Staff||Mrs Mabel Annie Stranks||1940||1944|